loykin/apirun/examples/masking_demo/README.md

 # Sensitive Data Masking Demo

-This example demonstrates the sensitive data masking capabilities of apimigrate, which automatically masks sensitive information in logs to enhance security.
+This example demonstrates the sensitive data masking capabilities of apirun, which automatically masks sensitive information in logs to enhance security.

 ## Overview